 Improve muscle strength

-And the easiest way to do this is through teaching the client various stretching procedures through static and neuromuscular stretching techniques.
+And the easiest way to do this is by teaching the client various stretching procedures through static and neuromuscular stretching techniques.

-In some clients, the problem might be as a result of muscles that aren’t active enough.
+In some clients, the problem might result from muscles that aren’t active enough.
 In this scenario, a corrective exercise specialist will help improve them through strength training techniques.

-This will help to activate the muscles and build up their endurance over time.
+This will help activate the muscles and build their endurance over time.